How are solar panels installed?

 If you’re not on Sunsave Plus, a solar battery costs around £5,000 when you’re adding it to a pre-existing system – and considering solar panels last at least 25 years, this is almost always a necessary step.

-Your system will also come with insurance provided by Aviva, which insures you against theft, damage, and fire.
+Your system will also be insured by Aviva against damage, fire and theft.

 And if your system ever isn’t working properly, Sunsave Plus includes downtime cover, meaning we’ll cover your monthly payments while we fix the problem.